mhajisaid/portfolio/README.md

 # Online Shopping System using OTP and password validator

 ## Online shopping system that allows users to register and login with two security techniques by ensuring that passwords meet certain complexity requirements, and generates a one-time password for authentication

 ## Introduction:

 In relation to the previous assignment, this project aims to demonstrate solutions for cyber security issues that may arise for an online shopping system.
 As previously mentioned in the Online Shopping System proposal, one of the main security concerns outlined in the STRIDE threat modelling framework was Spoofing.
 Spoofing refers to the fraudulent practice of impersonating another entity, individual, or system with the intention of deceiving or misleading a user; Cybercriminals may attempt to gain access to sensitive information or carry out unauthorized actions by using false credentials to impersonate legitimate users (Shostack, 2014, p.
 64).
 To mitigate this risk, this project implements two-factor authentication (2FA) using Python.
-The two methods demonstrated in this project are One Time Password (OTP) and setting Password complexity requirment.
+The two methods demonstrated in this project are One Time Password (OTP) and setting Password complexity requirement.

 ## One Time Password: